UMWEDU/umw-commencement-sync/_pages/guide.md

 wpcf-home-page-grid-inclusion:
   - "0"
 ---
-&nbsp;
 <h2>Start with the Registrar's Office</h2>
-The year prior to the anticipated graduate date students will receive an email announcement in their junior year from the Registrar’s Office that the office is accepting Degree Applications for the graduating class of the following year.
-Each student must come to the Registrar’s Office to pick up and submit a degree application.
-You can find more information at <a href="http://academics.umw.edu/registrar/graduation-information/"><strong>Registrar’s Office</strong></a>.
+One year prior to the student's anticipated graduate date, the Registrar’s Office will send an email announcing that Degree Applications for the following year are available.
+Each student must come to the Registrar’s Office to pick-up and submit a Degree Application.
+You can find more information by visiting the <a href="http://academics.umw.edu/registrar/graduation-information/"><strong>Registrar’s Office</strong></a> website.
 <h2>Don't Miss Grad Fair</h2>
 <div>Visit the bookstore during <strong>Grad Fair</strong> to order your regalia, announcements, class rings and view our diploma frame selection.</div>
 <div></div>